 Our Board of Directors has approved a \$300.0 million share repurchase program.
 Repurchases under this program are expected to be made from cash on hand and/or a drawing from our Global Senior Facility and may be made from time to time, subject to market conditions and other factors, in the open market, through private transactions, block transactions, or other methods as determined by our management and Board of Directors, and in accordance with market conditions, other corporate considerations, and applicable regulatory requirements.
 The program does not obligate us to acquire any particular amount of common stock, and it may be modified or suspended at our discretion.
 During the three and six months ended June 30, 2023, we did not make any repurchases under the share repurchase program.
-During the three and six months ended June 30, 2022, we repurchased 424,091 and 823,613 shares of our common stock for approximately \$25.1 million and \$50.7 million, respectively.
+During the three and six months ended June 30, 2023, we did not common stock for approximately \$25.1 million and \$50.7 million, respectively.
 Our practice is to retire the shares repurchased.
 As of June 30, 2023, authorization for \$91.9 million of share repurchases remained under the share repurchase program.